-0039: Flu Vaccinations for Adults Ages 18 and Older 0041: Preventive Care and Screening: Influenza Immunization 0226: Influenza Immunization in the ESRD Population (Facility Level) 0431: Influenza Vaccination Coverage Among Healthcare Personnel 0680: Percent of Residents or Patients Who Were Assessed and Appropriately Given the Seasonal Influenza Vaccine (short stay) 0681: Percent of Residents Assessed and Appropriately Given the Seasonal Influenza Vaccine (long stay) 1659: Influenza Immunization 3070: Preventive Care and Screening: Influenza Immunization (eMeasure companion to 0041) Although this methodology does not require the external reporting of more detailed exception data, the PCPI recommends that physicians document the specific reasons for exception in patients' medical records for purposes of optimal patient management and audit-readiness.
-The PCPI also advocates the systematic review and Value 6 may be selected if there is documentation in the medical record reflecting the hospital has ordered the influenza vaccine but has not yet received it based on problems with vaccine production or distribution.
-If this value is selected the measure algorithm will exclude the patient from the measure.
-Although this methodology does not require the external reporting of more detailed exception data, the PCPI recommends that physicians document the specific reasons for exception in patients' medical records for purposes of optimal patient management and audit-readiness.
-The PCPI also advocates the systematic review and
+0039 Flu Vaccinations for Adults Ages 18 and Older 0041 Preventive Care and Screening: Influenza Immunization 0226 Influenza Immunization in the ESRD Population (Facility Level) 0431 Influenza Vaccination Coverage Among Healthcare Personnel 0680 Percent of Residents or Patients Who Were Assessed and Appropriately Given the Seasonal Influenza Vaccine (short stay) 0681 Percent of Residents Assessed and Appropriately Given the Seasonal Influenza Vaccine (long stay) 1659 Influenza Immunization 3070 Preventive Care and Screening: Influenza Immunization (eMeasure companion to 0041) physicians document the specific reasons for exception in patients' medical records for purposes of optimal patient management and audit-readiness.
+The PCPI also advocates the systematic review and analysis of each physician's exceptions data to identify practice patterns and opportunities for quality improvement.
+Additional details by data source are as follows: For Registry: DENOMINATOR EXCEPTION GUIDANCE: For eligible clinicians reporting a Denominator Exception for this measure, there should be a clear rationale and documented reason for not administering an influenza immunization if the patient did not indicate previous receipt, which could include a medical reason (eg, patient allergy, other medical reason), patient reason (eg, patient declined, other patient reason).
+The system reason (eg, vaccination not available, other system reason should be indicated only for cases of disruption or shortage of influenza vaccination supply.
+DENOMINATOR EXCEPTION SPECIFICATION: To report a denominator exception, report the following quality data code: G8483: Influenza immunization was not reflecting the hospital has ordered the influenza vaccine but has not yet received it based on problems with vaccine production or distribution.
+If this value is selected the measure algorithm will exclude the patient from the measure. physicians document the specific reasons for exception in patients' medical records for purposes of optimal patient management and audit-readiness.
+The PCPI also advocates the systematic review and analysis of each physician's exceptions data to identify practice patterns and opportunities for quality improvement.
+Additional details by data source are as follows: For EHR: HQMF eMeasure developed and is attached to this submission in field S.2a.